andredarcie/awesome-gtfs/README.md

 * [GTFS as a Django app](https://github.com/tulsawebdevs/django-multi-gtfs) - Django app to import and export General Transit Feed Specification (GTFS).
 * [GeoTrellis Transit](https://github.com/geotrellis/geotrellis-transit) - API and libraries for generating travelsheds from OSM & GTFS data.
 * [GTFS Feed Parser](https://github.com/itinero/GTFS) - .Net/Mono implementation of a General Transit Feed Specification (GTFS) feed parser.
 * [FastGtfs](https://github.com/nicomazz/fastgtfs) - Rust library to parse and merge GTFS data, designed for embedded systems.
 It converts the txt format in a binary one, faster to parse.
-It also provides a navigator (given start and destination point gives several results), end enables the creation a network simulation in real time.
+It also provides a navigator (given start and destination point gives several results), and enables the creation a network simulation in real time.

 ## Data Viewers